pmdevita/nextcord-ormar/Readme.md

 # Nextcord-Tortoise

 This is a library to help developers integrate the [Tortoise ORM database library](https://github.com/tortoise/tortoise-orm) with their Nextcord bot.
-It heavily integrates with and relies on the Nextcord's Cog system.
+It's designed to be integrated with a bot that is using Nextcord's cog system.
 It also provides integration with Tortoise ORM's migration tool, Aerich, to allow for easy database migrations.

 ## Adding to your bot

 Before starting, you'll want to be familar with Nextcord's Bot class and how to use `load_extension()` to load cogs on your bot.

-Check out [demo.py](https://github.com/pmdevita/nextcord-tortoise/blob/master/example/demo.py) for the full example.
-You just need to call `connect_tortoise()` during the `on_connect` event of your bot.
+Take a look at [demo.py](https://github.com/pmdevita/nextcord-tortoise/blob/master/example/demo.py) for a full example.

+To initalize the database connection, you'll need to call `connect_tortoise()` during your bot's `on_connect` event.

-You will also need to add command line arguments to your bot for Aerich.
-Nextcord-Tortoise supplies [argparse](https://docs.python.org/3/library/argparse.html) support with `attach_argparse_group`.
+You will also need to add command line arguments to your main bot script for Aerich.
+Nextcord-Tortoise supplies [argparse](https://docs.python.org/3/library/argparse.html) support with `attach_argparse_group()`.
 If Aerich arguments are given by the user, you then call `run_aerich()` instead of `bot.run()`

 ## Usage

 Once set up, using nextcord-tortoise is easy.
-Create or edit models in your cogs and then
+Create or edit models in your cogs and then run Aerich to create migrations and upgrade.

 ### Creating Models